Electric-Coin-Company/zashi-android/docs/Architecture.md

  * `app` — Compiles all of the modules together into the final application.
 This module contains minimal actual code.
 Note that the Java package structure for this module is under `co.electriccoin.zcash.app` while the Android package name is `co.electriccoin.zcash`.
  * `build-info-lib` — Collects information from the build environment (e.g. Git SHA, Git commit count) and compiles them into the application.
 Can also be used for injection of API keys or other secrets.
+ * `crash` — For collecting and reporting exceptions and crashes
+     * `crash-lib` — Common crash collection logic for Kotlin and JVM.
+This is not fully-featured by itself, but the long-term plan is multiplatform support.
+     * `crash-android-lib` — Android-specific crash collection logic, built on top of the common and JVM implementation in `crash-lib`
  * ui
      * `ui-design` — Contains UI theme elements only.
 Besides offering modularization, this allows for hiding of some Material Design components behind our own custom components.
      * `ui-lib` — User interface that the user interacts with.
 This contains 99% of the UI code, along with localizations, icons, and other assets.